traderepublic/Cilicon/README.md

 Cilicon starts the Virtual Machine and automatically mounts the bundle's `Resources` folder on the Guest OS.

-### Listen for Shutdown
+### Stop and remove the VM
-Cilicon listens for a shutdown of the Guest OS and removes the used image before starting over.
+Cilicon stops and removes the VM as soon as the last command run via SSH extits.
+Once the cloned image has been removed, it starts over.

 <p align="center">
 <img width="600" alt="Cilicon Cycle" src="https://user-images.githubusercontent.com/1622982/204568479-d17aae2e-a02f-4e3b-bed7-a6fe66860dab.gif">